signalapp/Signal-iOS/CONTRIBUTING.md

 1. **There is no such thing as time.**  Protocol ideas that require synchronized clocks are doomed to failure.

-## Translations

-Thanks to a dedicated community of volunteer translators, Signal is now available in more than one hundred languages.
-We use Transifex to manage our translation efforts, not GitHub.
-Any suggestions, corrections, or new translations should be submitted to the [Signal localization project for iOS](https://www.transifex.com/signalapp/signal-ios/).

 ## Issues

 Please search both open and closed issues to make sure your bug report is not a duplicate.